AI-hew-math/MA-PHLP/README.md

 `--max-nodes-per-hop`: When the graph is too large or too dense, we need max node per hop threshold to avoid OOM.
 Default is `100`.

-`--starting-hop-of-max-nodes` : The hop at the start of applying max nodes.
+`--starting-hop-restric` : The list of hop at which the applying 'max nodes per hop' begins and the number of max nodes.
+Default is `[3,100]`

 `--node-label` : node labeling option `drnl`, `degdrnl`.
 Default is `degdrnl`.